dawarrick/liri-node-app/README.md

 axios - for API calls to BandsinTown API and the OMDB API moment - for date conversion fs - for file I/O

+You must have valid Spotify credentials loaded into a .env file in order to run it.

+## Thank you for checking it out, and have fun!